Tailwind Palette Generator

 - 800–900: Dark shades — perfect for headings, dark backgrounds, and high-contrast text on light surfaces.

 - 950: The darkest shade — introduced in Tailwind v3.3, used for very dark backgrounds, deep shadows, and near-black surfaces with a color tint.
+Always verify these shades meet WCAG contrast requirements for accessibility.

-Why Use a Tailwind Palette Generator?
+Why Use a Generator?

 - Accuracy: Using weighted mix ratios that approximate Tailwind's own perceptual curve for each shade level.